Cheranga/coding-delights/articles/HuskyCSharpier/Readme.md

 }
 ```

-* There are two tasks, Run CSharpier and Conventional Commit Linter.
+There are two tasks, `Run CSharpier` and `Conventional Commit Linter`.
+As you can see both these tasks belong to the groups `pre-commit` and `commit-msg` respectively.

-* The Run CSharpier belongs to the group pre-commit, and in the pre-commit hook we have configured to run this task
+* Configuring the pre-commit hook

+Edit the `pre-commit` file to run the tasks in the `pre-commit` group.

 ```shell
 #!/bin/sh